-Through our WESP we aspire to have 120 pupils in Year 1 in Welsh medium education by 2031/32.
-This is above the WG target set for Monmouthshire and recognises our ambition to extend one of our existing schools to a become a 420-primary school, one to a 210 primary school and establish a third 210 primary school in Monmouth during the life of this WESP.
+Through our WESP we aspire to have 120 pupils in Year 1 in Welsh-medium education by 2031/32.
+This is above the WG target set for Monmouthshire and recognises our ambition and commitment to relocate Ysgol Y Fenni onto the Deri View site and establish a 420-primary school, extend Y Ffin so that it becomes a 210-primary school.
+We will establish a new seedling school in Monmouth in 2023, working towards it becoming a 210 Welsh medium primary school during the life of this WESP.